ChuenkamonS/PMO-dashboard-v0.1/docs/7A-9_SCOPE_TRACKER.md

 - Existing legacy pools behave correctly through canonical reads.
 - All regression tests pass.
 - Remaining work is documented and deferred.

+- # Design Decisions

+These decisions are intentional and must not be changed unless explicitly approved.

+## DD-01

+Budget Pool Source of Truth

+Source of Truth

+- startMonth
+- endMonth

+Derived

+- year

+Internal

+- Gregorian

+Display

+- Buddhist Era

+---

+## DD-02

+Budget Pool Assignment

+Assignment is based on Pool ID.

+Displayed year is for filtering only.

+---

+## DD-03

+Canonical Read

+All Budget Pool reads must pass through createBudgetPoolRecord().

+Raw Budget Pool objects must not be used for year-sensitive logic.

+---

+## DD-04

+No Automatic Data Repair

+Legacy data may be normalized at runtime.

+No automatic migration or rewrite is allowed in this phase.